-The Wayward Children series by Seanan McGuire is about the residents of Eleanor Wests Home for Wayward Children, which is a Boarding School, for children who went to Magical Lands, got kicked out, and wanted to return.
+The Wayward Children series by Seanan McGuire is about the residents of Eleanor Wests Home for Wayward Children, which is a Boarding School for children who went to Magical Lands, got kicked out, and want to return.

 The books in the series are: